PrabhpreetWalia/ekjotcollection.com/README.md

 ## About

 ### This mobile friendly website was developed using HTML, CSS, Vanilla JavaScript.
 ### The website was built with variety of animations like scroll onanimations, SVG animations and carousel.
-All of these animations were written in pure CSS and JavaScript only.

 ## Live Demo